wacwestley30/NineToFiveScheduler/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+When opened -> the CURRENT day is displayed at top Time blocks from 9am - 5pm
+Time blocks colored coded for past, present or future Within time block I can enter an event
+When Save button is clicked that entered event is saved to local storage On refresh saved events persist